Universal topological classes of black holes surrounded by quintessence: Introduction

 \section{Introduction}

-Black hole thermodynamics, as a crucial avenue for exploring the deep connections between black hole properties and thermodynamic principles, originates from a groundbreaking realization: black holes possess thermodynamic quantities such as entropy and temperature ~\cite{Hawking1,Hawking2,Hawking3,Hawking4}.
+Black hole thermodynamics, as a crucial avenue for exploring the deep connections between black hole properties and thermodynamic principles, originates from a groundbreaking realization: black holes possess thermodynamic quantities such as entropy and temperature ~\cite{H1,H2,H3,H4}.
 Although substantial progress has been made in this field, a unified and systematic framework for characterizing the intrinsic features of various black hole systems is still lacking.
 In recent years, the emergence of the thermodynamic topology approach has provided a novel perspective.
 This method treats black holes as topological defects in thermodynamic space and defines topological invariants by analyzing the singularity structure of generalized free energy.
 Based on this framework, most black holes can be classified into three distinct topological classes: +1, 0, and –1, which reflect their global stability~\cite{Wei2}.
 Due to its generality and computational efficiency, this approach has been widely applied to black holes in diverse settings, including rotating AdS black holes~\cite{T4,T5}, phantom AdS black holes~\cite{chen}, Lovelock AdS black holes ~\cite{T6,T7}, Born-Infeld black holes ~\cite{T9}, as well as more complex configurations such as nonlinearly charged black holes ~\cite{T10}, R-charged black holes~\cite{T11} and hairy black holes ~\cite{T8}.
 Furthermore, topology has also been extended to the study of black holes in R\'{e}nyi statistics ~\cite{T12,T13}.
+Recently, Ref. ~\cite{T14} further refined the topological classification of black hole thermodynamics into four universal topological types.
+Subsequently, Ref. ~\cite{T15} expanded the existing classification framework.
+The new topological classification method has already been applied to other types of black holes ~\cite{T16,T17,T18,T19}.
 This topological framework opens new avenues for understanding the geometric nature of gravity.
 Naturally, it has been extended to black holes in the presence of dark energy fields.

 Dark Matter (DM) and Dark Energy (DE) are two prominent issues in modern cosmology and astrophysics.
 Investigating these components facilitates understanding of the structure and evolution of the universe.
 Astronomical observations indicate that the universe is expanding at an accelerated rate due to DE, which involves a negative pressure driving the expansion.
 The introduction of DE has provided a reasonable explanation for this accelerated expansion~\cite{Q1,Q2,Q3}.
 Statistically, DE accounts for about 73\% of the total energy content of the universe, DM for about 23\%, and ordinary baryonic matter only about 4\%.
 Despite extensive astronomical observations, the fundamental nature and origin of DE remain a mystery.
 Various models have been proposed to explain DE, such as quintessence and the cosmological constant.
 Quintessence is characterized by an equation relating pressure $P$ and energy density $\rho_q$, expressed as $P = \omega_q \rho_q$.
 Depending on the value of the quintessence state parameter $\omega_q$, three different scenarios arise: phantom energy ($\omega_q < -1$), the cosmological constant ($\omega_q = -1$), and quintessence-like matter ($-1 < \omega_q < -1/3$).